Ali-Rooholamini/Learn-JavaScript/README.md

-#welcome to My Training
+# welcome to My Training

 this Repository Will be Temporary

-#Headlines
+# Headlines

+1 - This
 ...